smlee/free-tunnel-server/README.md

 # @smlee/free-tunnel-server

 WebSocket-based reverse-tunnel broker.
 Accepts client connections and forwards HTTP traffic from `/t/:subdomain/*` to the connected client.
+Free ngrok alternative and free tunnel server for exposing services with subdomain routing.

 - CLI name: `free-tunnel-server`
 - HTTP listens on `--http-port` (default 8080)